HestHub/nix-config/blog.md

 ```

-a nice little feature to have, being able to setup a quick test environment, test out some fun app or CLI i found online, and when im done, not having to worry about just files and unused packages clogging down the system.
+A nice feature to have, being able to setup a quick test environment, test out some fun app or CLI i found online, and when im done, not having to worry about just files and unused packages clogging down the system.

 ### nix-command and flakes

-Speaking of nice, features, lets do a quick detour and just toke at nix flakes.
+Speaking of features, lets do a quick detour and take at nix flakes.

-I know i said i wont be using flakes today, but this will be quick, ill just make the system ready for them, and test out a flake i found.
+I know i said i wont be using flakes today, but this will be quick, just makeing the system ready for it, and test out a flake i found.

 So in order to enable some experimental features, we add this line to our config: